 Tips for assembling IKEA furniture

-As I mentioned in my Instagram stories, I'm obsessed with assembling IKEA furniture and I was seriously considering being a professional Ikea furniture assembler as a gig during my student times.
+As I mentioned in my Instagram stories, I'm obsessed with assembling IKEA furniture and with IKEA hacks.
+I seriously considered being a professional IKEA furniture assembler as a gig during my student time.
 I've learned a thing or two over the years.
-So here are some tips on how to assembly an IKEA Trofast for our DIY Lego table.
+So here are some tips on assembling an IKEA Trofast for our DIY Lego table.

 - Read the instructions.
 One tip that is so obvious so often overlooked.
 Don't skip this step

-- Use a hammer to tap the dowels into the holes lightly.
-A hammer also helpful when putting sides together.
-Do yourself a favor, get one ready.
+- Use a hammer to tap the dowels lightly into the holes.
+A hammer is also helpful when putting the sides together.
+Do yourself a favor and get one ready.

 - Take out your power tools.
 I don't have to explain that using a screwdriver can make the process so much more painful than it should be.
 If you use an electric screwdriver, it makes the whole thing so much easier!
-I've got a Dremel electric screwdriver and oh my, how much I love that little powerful thing!
+I've got a Dremel electric screwdriver and love that little powerful thing!
 I've been using it so much lately, on different house projects, it's super convenient!
-(Disclosure: It was gifted by DREMEL but the opinion is mine)
+(Disclosure: It was gifted by DREMEL, but the opinion is mine)

-- PRO TIP: When you have 3 screws in a row, always start with the middle one and never drive it all the way in.
+- PRO TIP: When you have three screws in a row, always start with the middle one and never drive it in.
 Instead, drive all screws halfway in and then go back to finish it off.
 It will make assembly more even.

-- And if you want to save yourself some time, always double-check your work!
+- And if you want to save time, always double-check your work!

-How to make a tabletop for large kids play table
+How to make a tabletop for a large kid's play table

-You can ask the guys at your home improvement store to cut it for you.
+You can ask your home improvement store guys to cut it for you.
 This is an obvious move since it's highly unlikely the full 4x8' sheet will fit into your car unless you have a pickup truck.
-This is the easy route and we of course went with it the first time.
-Unfortunately, after the guy finished cutting it turned out that a plastic sheet is ΒΌ inch wider on one side and ΒΌ inch shorter on the other.
+This is the easy route, and we, of course, went with it the first time.
+Unfortunately, after the guy finished cutting it turned out that a plastic sheet is ¼ inch wider on one side and ¼ inch shorter on the other.
 Ugh!
-At first, I thought I could cut it off with a circular saw but when I tried it chipped terribly and we had to go to get another wall panel to make it work.
+At first, I thought I could cut it off with a circular saw, but when I tried, it chipped terribly, and we had to go to get another wall panel to make it work.

 Tips on cutting a wall panel

-Ask at your improvement store to cut a ΒΎ" plywood sheet to length (it's hard to mess it up).
-Cut your wall panel at 5-6" bigger than your dimensions (so it could fit into a car).
+Ask your improvement store to cut a ¾" plywood sheet to length (it's hard to mess it up).
+Cut your wall panel 5-6" bigger than your dimensions (so it could fit into a car).

-At home, lay down a plywood sheet and a wall panel on top.
+At home, lay a plywood sheet and a wall panel on top.
 Mark exact lines on the wall panel to make it flush with the plywood.
-Add a masking tape on top of that line.
-And cut it with a circular saw or another saw of your choice.
+Add masking tape on top of that line.
+Cut it with a circular saw or another saw of your choice.

 The masking tape will prevent the wall panel from chipping on the edges.

-if you still mess it up a little, don't worry, you can always either paint that spot over with white paint or use caulk to hide some imperfections.
+If you still mess it up a little, don't worry; you can always paint that spot with white paint or use caulk to hide some imperfections.

-I also found that if you make a guiding line with a box opener or utility knife prior to taping it over, it could help with a cutting process.
+I also found that if you make a guiding line with a box opener or utility knife before taping it over, it could help with the cutting process.

 PIN IT TO MAKE LATER>>>>>>